sborms/leaguescheduler/README.md

 ### Web application

 The league scheduler is also made available through a [Streamlit application](https://leaguescheduler.streamlit.app/).
 It has a more limited set of parameters (namely `n_iterations`, `m`, `R_max` and `penalties`) but can be used out of the box yet without logging.
-The output file includes for every league and by team the distribution of the number of rest days between games, as well as the the unused home time slots per team.
+The output file includes for every league and by team the distribution of the number of rest days between games, as well as the unused home time slots per team.

 Running through 1000 iterations can take up to 1-2 minutes for a league with approx. 13 teams.